Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Zero-inflated UCSV model

-In steps (1) and (2), the static parameters and initial states may be readily simulated from Normals or inverted Gammas.
-In step (3), the full conditional posterior of the latent trend is dynamic, linear, and Normal; sampling is doable using any usual apparatus to sample the latent states in a linear and Normal state-space model.
-We make use of the forward-filtering backward-sampling (FFBS) algorithm \citep{CarterKohn1994, Fruhwirthschnatter1994}.
-In step (4), the log-volatility processes is efficiently samplable via auxiliary Normal mixtures \citep{KimShephardChib1998}.
+In steps (a) and (b), the static parameters and initial states are readily simulated from their full conditionals.
+In step (c), the full conditional of the latent trend is that of a DLM; sampling is doable using any apparatus to sample the latent states in a linear Gaussian state-space model.
+We make use of the forward-filtering backward-sampling algorithm \citep[FFBS:][]{CarterKohn1994, Fruhwirthschnatter1994}.
+In step (d), the log-volatility processes are efficiently simulatable via auxiliary normal mixtures \citep{KimShephardChib1998}.
 We make use of the ten-component mixture approximation \citep{OmoriChibShephardNakajika2007}.
-The states are then sampled jointly using precision samplers \citep{ChanJeliazkov2009} for its efficiency.
-In step (6), the posterior is augmented with nonzero data sampled from Normals.
+The states are then sampled jointly using precision samplers \citep{ChanJeliazkov2009} for their efficiency.
+In step (f), we draw $y_t^*$ from eq.~\eqref{eq:model:uni:z} given $(\theta_t, h_t)$ at $t$ such that $y_t = 0$.